Facilitate with the Postdoc Academy Resources

-PALS are small groups of postdocs who meet in-person once a week while either taking the Postdoc Academy online course, or utilizing Postdoc Academy content from our website.
+PALS are small groups of postdocs who meet once a week while either taking the Postdoc Academy online course, or utilizing Postdoc Academy content from our website.
 In June 2020, all PALS will be held virtually.
 Each PALS will be guided by a facilitator (a postdoc or anyone who supports postdocs) who will receive a Facilitator Guide and can join our Community of Facilitators.

 The facilitator of a PALS will: